untimished/pinenote-arch/README.md

 ## enter CHROOT
 # if you use the greeter user, make sure the home directory is properly set and has correct permissions

-sudo mkdir -p /var/lib/greeter/.cache sudo chown greeter:greeter /var/lib/greeter/.cache
+sudo usermod -d /etc/greetd greeter sudo chown -R greeter:greeter /etc/greetd
-sudo chmod 755 /var/lib/greeter/.cache

-# set the XDG_CACHE_HOME environment variable:

-export XDG_CACHE_HOME="$HOME/.cache"

 ## EXIT CHROOT